Outback Way $100 Million Commitment

 About the program

-The $100 million commitment will make targeted upgrades to priority sections of Australia's iconic Outback Way, a 2,800 kilometre route linking Laverton in Western Australia with Winton in Queensland via Alice Springs and the Uluru-Kata Tjuta National Park in the Northern Territory.
+The Australian Government's $100 million commitment to upgrade the Outback Way will deliver targeted upgrades to priority sections of the 2,800 kilometre route that links Laverton in Western Australia with Winton in Queensland via Alice Springs in the Northern Territory.

-Works to be undertaken include upgrades and safety and productivity improvements, such as road widening and sealing.
+Works to be undertaken include safety and productivity improvements, such as road widening and sealing.

-In order to identify projects, the Australian Government commissioned an Investment Strategy PDF: 1385 KB to help inform the allocation of the $100 million and identify the highest priority sections requiring upgrading to maximise benefits across Western Australia, Queensland and the Northern Territory.
+In order to identify projects, the Australian Government commissioned an Investment Strategy PDF: 1385 KB to help inform the allocation of the $100 million and identify the highest priority sections requiring upgrading across Western Australia, Queensland and the Northern Territory.

 See below for a list of projects.